felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 #include "../../figs/triangulation_artifacts/sparse/delaunay/fig.typ"

-@fig:artifacts:sparse:delaunay shows a subsection of simulation data in CHEASE geometry outputted by ToPoVis.
+@fig:artifacts:sparse:delaunay and @fig:artifacts:sparse:regular[] show a subsection of simulation data in CHEASE geometry outputted by ToPoVis.
 The section stands out with a really low density of the $s$-grid and a high density in the radial direction and can therefore be classified as a heavily non-uniform grid.
 As explained in the previous @sec:triang, non-uniform distributions can lead to so called "fat" triangles in areas of low density, as well as many strongly acute triangles surrounding them.